 IFRS 15 "Revenue from Contracts with Customers": IFRS 15 was issued in May 2014 and establishes a five-step model that will apply to revenue arising from contracts with customers.
 Under IFRS 15, revenue is recognized at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
 The principles in IFRS 15 provide a more structured approach to measuring and recognizing revenue.
 The new revenue standard is applicable to all entities and will super-sede all current revenue recognition requirements under IFRS.
 Either a full or modified retrospective application is required for annual periods beginning on or after January 1, 2018, with early adoption permitted.
 The Group is currently assessing the impact of IFRS 15 and plans to adopt the new standard on the required effective date.
+Furthermore, the Group is considering the clarifications issued by the IASB in April 2016 and will monitor any further developments.

 IFRS 16 "Leases": IFRS 16 was issued on January 13, 2016.
 The standard replaces IAS 17 and sets out the principles for the recognition, measurement, presentation and disclosure of leases for both parties to a contract.
 IFRS 16 eliminates the classification of leases as either operating leases or finance leases as is required by IAS 17 and, instead, introduces a single lessee accounting model.
-The standard must be applied starting January 1, 2019, with early adoption permitted, but only if IFRS 15 is also applied.
+The standard must be applied starting January 1, 2019, with early adoption permitted, but not before IFRS 15 is applied.
 The Group is currently assessing the impact of IFRS 16 and plans to adopt the new standard on the required effective date.